Team5Capstone/Frontend/README.md

 <!--  MVP features-->

-1. As a user when I go to the website I should see a landing page witha logo to the left of the page and a log in prompted to the right for me to log in.
+1. As a user when I go to the website I should see a landing page with a logo to the left of the page and a log in prompted to the right for me to log in.

 2. As a user if I don't have log in credentials I can click on a link in the log in prompt to a sign up.
 As a user I will be redirected to a form to have log in credentials.